 Admit it.
 You've got a drawer where black mystery cords, chargers, and oddball electronic bits go to die.
 Free up that drawer for better uses or at least get rid of the items you know for sure are "dead."

 23. Pare Down Your Personal Care Stuff

 Your intentions were honorable when you bought that curl-enhancing shampoo — but it expired two years ago, and you haven't used it since.
 Throw away any expired potions, salves, hair products, and medicines.

 24. Tackle Under-the-Sink Storage

 Clean everything out.
-You’ll be amazed at what you find (like those Magic Erasers you could never find).
-Then put back everything you’re keeping in bins you can easily pull out so nothing gets lost again.
+You'll be amazed at what you find (like those Magic Erasers you could never find).
+Then put everything you're keeping back into bins you can easily pull out so that nothing gets lost again.

 25. Hang a Shelf

 Wall storage is so often overlooked.
-Find a spot in your home where a shelf would solve a problem, and hang it.
-Maybe it’s for some toiletries in the bathroom, or laundry supplies, or for your kid’s stuffed toys.
+Find a spot in your home where a shelf would solve a problem and hang it.
+Maybe it's for some toiletries in the bathroom, laundry supplies, or your kid's stuffed toys.